Stranger Things 3

 I wanted to pace myself this time.
 The first trailer featured the town celebrating the 4th of July, which was the premiere date of the season.
 I planned to watch only that episode, and any episodes leading up to it, and then watch the rest later.
 I assumed that the celebration would be at the start of the season instead of at the climax of it.
 I ended up watching four episodes on Thursday, one on Friday, two on Saturday, and the finale yesterday.

 Like Forrest Gump 25 years ago, Stranger Things 3 is a summer blockbuster that’s premiered near the 4th of July.
-I doubt that the summer of 2019 will be remembered for Stranger Things as the summer of 1994 is remembered for Forrest Gump, The Lion King, and another movie, but for now I’m enjoying the buzz about this pop-culture phenomenon in the era of at-home Web-streaming.
+I doubt that the summer of 2019 will be remembered for Stranger Things like the summer of 1994 is remembered for Forrest Gump, The Lion King, and another movie, but for now I’m enjoying the buzz about this pop-culture phenomenon in the era of at-home Web-streaming.